Something hideous is lurking in the dark, eldritch depths of... your crisper drawer.

 In a sketch from The Mr. Men Show episode "Chores," Mr. Persnickety turns down Miss Scary's invitation to see a movie to clean his refrigerator, so she warns him, "Things grow in refrigerators.
 Things that could take over the Earth!"
 Mr. Persnickety isn't worried, until he notices the blue cheese in the back has turned moldy and it starts trying to escape the fridge.
 A hazmat team (Mr. Tickle and Miss Calamity) arrives to get rid of the cheese as Mr. Persnickety laments, "I don't understand how this happened!
 I rotate my vegetables!
 I toss leftovers at once."
 Miss Calamity consoles him with, "It's not your fault.
 Blue cheese has a will of its own."

-In the 1st episode of Total Drama Island, Gwen said that her hamburger just moved.
+In the first episode of Total Drama Island, Gwen said that her hamburger just moved.
 Twenty seconds later you would see some sloppy joesnote A sloppy joe is an American dish of ground beef, onions, sweetened tomato sauce or ketchup and other seasonings, served on a hamburger bun across the floor.

 In The Secret Files of The Spy Dogs Ralph rummages through his owners' fridge disposing of all the bad products they are too lazy to throw away.
 When he encounters a can of jelly that had already evolved into a small blob monster, he decides that "it'll do for a little longer" and puts it back into the fridge.